 The classic measure of the quality of a tour length is the gap to the optimal tour length.
 This gap is commonly demonstrated as the pass over optimum.
-For instance I this gap can be formally shown as:
+For algorithm A this gap can be formally shown as relative difference between obtained length of a tour l_A and optimal length of a tour l_C :

-$$\frac{A(I) - OPT(I)}{OPT(I)} \times 100\%. \tag{2.8}$$
+$$\frac{l_A - l_C}{l_C}.
+(2.8)$$

-Luckily, the standard test beds, such as Reinelt's TSPLIB [122], provides a wide set of instances which also includes the optimal tour length for all test instances.
+Furthermore, this gap is always expressed in percents.
+Luckily, the standard test beds, such as Reinelt's TSPLIB [122], provides a wide set of instances, which also includes the optimal tour length for all test instances.
 The optimal tour lengths are usually unknown for instances of sizes or structure that cannot be solved to optimality in a reasonable amount of time.
-So a different reference point is needed.
-Those reference points present one of values which are close to the optimal tour length.
-Furthemore, the reference point of choice is as a consequence commonly a lower bound on the optimal solution.
+Because of the lack of the optimal tour length for instances, a different reference point is needed.
+Those reference points present values, which are close to the optimal tour length.
+Furthemore, this reference points are as a consequence commonly a lower bound on the optimal solution.

-The standard lower bound for the TSP is the Held-Karp lower bound [69].
-The Held-Karp lower bound on the optimal solution corresponds to the solution of a linear programming relaxation [23] of the standard integer programming formulation of the TSP.
+The Held-Karp lower bound (HKLB) [69] represents a standard lower bound for the TSP.
+The HKLB on the optimal solution corresponds to the solution of a linear programming relaxation [23] of the standard integer programming formulation of the TSP.
 This imply that the integer constraints of the integer programming problem are substitute with bounded variables.
 Furthemore, the resulting linear programming problem [132] is then solved to optimality by using an algorithm such as the simplex method [32].
-Even if the resulting linear program consist an exponential number of subtour constraints it can be solved in polynomial time because there exists a polynomial time "seperation oracle" for the subtour constraints based on calls to a max-flow algorithm [80].
-Experimental results which is presented in [63] show that this lower bound is very close to the optimal length in most cases.
+Even if the resulting linear program consist of an exponential number of subtour constraints it can be solved in polynomial time, because there exists a polynomial time "seperation oracle" for the subtour constraints based on calls to a max-flow algorithm [80].
+Experimental results, which is presented in [63], show that this lower bound is very close to the optimal tour length in most cases.